 The Joint Labor-Management Sponsor of School-to-Work • Pre-Apprenticeship • Apprenticeship • Health & Safety • Journeylevel Advancement • Leadership & Supervision • Certification and Qualification Programs

-It is essential to have competent, carefully trained Carpenters in general safety compliance issues.
-Go to our web site – ctcnc.org, click Journeylevel classes, or contact your Local Union and ask to be placed on the list for our many safety training course.
+It is essential to have competent, careful personnel trained in general safety compliance issues.
+Go to our web site, ctcnc.org, click Journeylevel classes, or contact your Local Union and ask to be placed on the list for one of our many safety training courses.
 Your Carpenters Training Committee will schedule a class in your area based on your requests.